Facts you should know about hip dislocations

 How long does it take for dislocated hip to heal?

 Physical therapy is important and begins with non-weight-bearing exercises that can start after the first week.
 This is important to prevent loss of range of motion.

 Strengthening of leg muscles can begin when the patient is pain-free and can walk without crutches, usually after 4-8 weeks.

 If all goes well, it may take 3-4 months to return to full activity after a hip dislocation.

 What is the prognosis for a dislocated hip?

-About 70% of patients with posterior hip dislocations will have an associated
+- About 70% of patients with posterior hip dislocations will have an associated acetabulum fracture.

-Approximately 10%-15% of patients with hip dislocation will have sciatic nerve injury.
+- Approximately 10%-15% of patients with hip dislocation will have sciatic nerve injuries.

 Is it possible to prevent hip dislocation?

 Hip dislocations occur because of unexpected events and cannot be prevented.